craigmckeachie/tql-2024-notes/react-exercises.md

 1. **Install Dependencies:**

    - Ensure that you have `json-server` installed and running on port 9000.
 If not, refer to Exercise 12 for setup instructions.
-     > Note you will still need `npm start` running in a separate terminal to server the front-end React code
+     > Note you will still need `npm start` running in a separate terminal to serve the front-end React code

 1. **Update `teamAPI` to Use the REST API:**